What is 10k miles?

 On the other hand, 5k in miles is 3.1 miles.

-A 10k race is a long-distance road running competition over a distance of 10 kilometers.
+A 10k race is a long-distance road running a competition over 10 kilometers.
 The race is internationally recognized and ratified by the world athletics association (IAAF).
-Converting 10k to miles is important; to know the distance and help in planning the strategy on how to run the race.
+Converting 10k to miles is essential; to know the distance and help plan the race’s strategy.

-It is our goal to provide you with useful information and tips about 10k races which we hope will be useful for your preparation for the race.
+We aim to provide you with valuable information and tips about 10k races which will be helpful for your preparation for the race.

-what is the difference to a half marathon?
+What is the difference between a half marathon?

-A 10k race is often confused with a half marathon.
-It is true that they are both long-distance running events, however there are significant differences.
+Running a 10k race is often confused with a half marathon.
+Half marathons and 10k races are indeed both long-distance running events; however, there are significant differences.

-A half marathon in miles is 21.09 miles or 13.1 kilometers which makes it about two times as long as a 10k race, and four times as long as a 5k which is commonly raced on the road.
+A half marathon in miles is 21.09 miles or 13.1 kilometers.
+This makes it two times as long as a 10k race and four times as long as a 5k, commonly raced on the road.

 How many running steps in a mile

-The average running steps in a mile is 1,500 steps considering that fact that you take larger steps while running and smaller steps while walking.
+The average running step in a mile is 1,500 steps because you take more extensive and smaller steps while walking.